KevinOrellana-Dev/FlixApp/README.md

 <img src="http://g.recordit.co/T5m26JyMoc.gif" width=250><br>

 ### Notes
-I am struggling understanding how the API works.
-Also I am still working on understanding how to correctly program table views.
-However, I belive that with some practice I will understand these topics.
+I still need a little more time to fully understand how to implement table views and the API.
+However with a little more practice, I will grasp these concepts.